Start the Game for the Enterprise

 1.5 Start the First Tournament

-Launch the first Tournament — the enterprise-level cycle of strategic inspection and adaptation.
+Launch the first Tournament, the enterprise-level cycle of strategic inspection and adaptation.
 During a Tournament, Accountable Representatives assess the Enterprise Product while the Enterprise Owner decides on strategic changes to Ambitions and the Enterprise Backlog.

 1.6 Define the First Arena and Its Product

 Select the first Arena by formulating an Ambition.
 The Ambition defines the purpose, expected successes, and constraints for an Arena Product.
-It justifies why this Arena should exist and provides the strategic frame for its Owner.
+It justifies why this Arena should exist and provides the strategic frame for its Arena Owner.

 Choose carefully.
 The first Arena sets the pattern for all that follow.
 Pick a product or service area where AME3 can demonstrate clear value.
+Consider: can this unit operate relatively independently?
+Are there existing practices (Scrum, Lean, Kanban) to build on?
+Are supplier dependencies already managed within the unit?

 1.7 Initiate the First Arena

 With the enterprise-level structures in place and the first Ambition defined, initiate the first Arena.
-Appoint an Owner and transition into the arena-level setup described in Start the Game in an Arena.
+Appoint an Arena Owner and transition into the arena-level setup described in Start the Game in an Arena.

 The rest of the organization continues operating as before.
-Employees move to Arenas as they are needed — there is no big-bang reorganization.
+Employees move to Arenas as they are needed.
+There is no big-bang reorganization.
 The enterprise evolves one Arena at a time, guided by strategic Goals and governed by the Tournament cycle.